emso-eric/metadata-harmonizer/README.md

 ```bash
 python3 metadata_report.py <target>
 ```
-Where `target` is the dataset under test.
-It can be a `.nc` file or an ERDDAP dataset.
-If `target` points to an ERDDAP server but it does not directly point to a specific dataset, the metadata reporting tool will try to assess all datasets in the server.
+Where `target` is the dataset under test, `.nc` files and ERDDAP dataset URLs are accepted.
+If `target` points to an ERDDAP but no dataset is selected, the metadata reporting tool will assess all datasets in the server.

 To run the metadata report against an example NetCDF file:
 ```bash